 Over the years I have gotten many requests for how to make a baked chicken.
-So often many of us buy those baked birds in the grocery store, and let me say, they taste wonderful, I love to pick them up from time to time.
-Did you know it is really easy, actually very easy to make a baked chicken?
-If you have never cooked before, I promise, you can make a delicious baked chicken.
+So often many of us buy those roasted birds in the grocery store and let me say, they taste fantastic, I love to pick them up from time to time.
+Did you know it is easy, actually very easy to make a baked chicken?
+If you have never cooked before, I promise, you can make a delicious roasted chicken.
 Looking for an inexpensive dinner that will impress people, this recipe can be your standby.
 I am going to share with you, how you can impress your guests, by preparing a homemade dinner.

 How to make a baked chicken